zchee/neovim-wiki/Merging-patches-from-upstream-vim.md

 This wiki page aims to keep track of what patches from upstream vim have been merged since the fork.
 The fork happened at version 7.4.160.
 This is a direct offshoot of issue #438 ([link](https://github.com/neovim/neovim/issues/438)).

-Everyone is welcome to add patches that look relevant to the neovim codebase.
+Everyone is welcome to add new relevant patches to the table at the bottom of this page.
 Some types of patches are never relevant, notably:

 - Compiler warning fixes
 - `#ifdef` tweaking (i.e.: recently vim decided to enable `FEAT_VISUAL` for all platforms and watch the fallout).
 Neovim has usually already done that.